 Complications specific to an open esophagectomy include less common risks of:

 An open esophagectomy can have good results and can lead to a good quality of life in the long term.
-Rates of death following surgery (mortality) have decreased over the past two decades.
-Today, the best centers in the United States and Europe report mortality rates of between one and two percent following an open esophagectomy.
+Rates of death following surgery, or mortality rates, have significantly decreased over the past two decades.

 Return to Normal

 You can usually return to normal activities about three weeks after surgery.
 You may be back to your regular diet after a month.
 However, the reduced size of your stomach will limit how much you can eat.
-Therefore, you will need to eat smaller amounts.
+Therefore, you’ll need to eat smaller amounts.

 Your ability to digest fats and sugars will change.
-This can lead to something called dumping syndrome—cramping and diarrhea as your bowels try to get rid of food it no longer recognizes.
+This can lead to something called dumping syndrome.
+In dumping syndrome, cramping and diarrhea occur as your body tries to get rid of food it no longer recognizes.

 A dietician can help you work out your meal options to control the symptoms of dumping syndrome.